Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Robinson.md

 2025-06-03 (2 hour)
 In class me and Maddie talked about what other features we had left to do, Maddie with the castling and boards, and me with the enpassant.
 Afterwards I went suit shoping so returned late, but when I did I worked on enpassant for around an hour and a half, it has yet to bare any fruit.
 So, I switched over to debugging the pieces eating the king which took half an hour.
 I commited in the morning.

+2025-06-04 (1 hour)
+Just did some basic debugging with pawn again, trying to get enpassant to work, gave up and asked Maddie if she wanted to trade methods, she agreed.
+Focused on highlighting the available moves suggested by Mr.Konstantinovich for easier debugging.

+2025-06-06 (1 hour)
+Worked on the movelog on the side of the code, felt sick didn't go to school.
+Commited Saturday morning.

+2025-06-07 (3 hours)
+Overall debugging day, focued on making the movelog more readable, added methods to convert to algebraic notation, and just making sure all the piece's moved and their notation was correct.

+2025-06-08 (6 hours)
+Another day of debugging, there was an issue with check and available moves, added a legal move method to filter out the possible moves from the valid ones, took a majourity of my time as I kept getting Stackoverflow errors.
+(I blame Maddie's thousands of if statments).
+Ended the day by cleaning up Maddie's Queen class.

+2025-06-09 (3 hours)
+The day of the presentation.
+Stayed up to study for finals, debugged a bit.
+There was a bug where castling displayed a king capture and the type of castling, added a reset button for easier debugging, and a random println"a" within the code.
+Took a nap then came back and fixed a problem with checkmate not being ran correctly.

 I believe this document accurately reflects the contributions of my teamate. :)